Priya1991singla/InsightData-Coding-Challenge/README.md

 The methods created are as follows:

+* PercentileNumericError: This class extends the Exception class and handle the error if percentile is not numeric or is null
-* data_quality-checks(): This function takes the data to be checked according to the input considerations given and return whether or not the data is acceptable for further computation
+* data_null_checks(): This function takes the data to be checked if there are nulls
+* data_notnull_checks(): This function checks if the data is not null
+* data_numeric_checks(): This function checks if the data given is numeric
+* data_alpha_checks(): This function checks if the data given matches with the input alphabetical pattern
-* data_convert(): This function takes zip code, year and transaction amount and convert it into desired data type
+* data_convert(): This function takes data and convert it into desired data type
+* data_slice(): This function slice the data from given start to given end
 * check_repeat_donors(): This function checks the donor details in `unique_donor` table to find repeated donors
 * add_unique_donor(): This function add the unique donor details in the `unique_donor` table
 * check_data_order(): This function helps in mapping out of order data.
 If some donor details are from back date then they are skipped in order to maintain the current computation